oVirt/ovirt-site/source/community/index.md

 <section class="container">
 # Getting involved

-The oVirt community is a group of multidiscilinary individuals who are contributing code, writing documentation, reporting bugs, contributing UX and design expertise, and engaging with the community.
+The oVirt community is a group of multidisciplinary individuals who are contributing code, writing documentation, reporting bugs, contributing UX and design expertise, and engaging with the community.

 Before getting started, we recommend that you: